September Massacres: Political repercussions

 The massacres first damaged the political position of the Girondins, who seemed too moderate, and later the Jacobins, who seemed too bloodthirsty.
-A new mayor Nicolas Chambon was installed on 1 December 1792.
+A new mayor, Nicolas Chambon, was installed on 1 December 1792.
 On 4 February 1793 Robespierre defended the September massacres as necessary.
 On 13 February Pierre Gaspard Chaumette received a list of victims in the La Force Prison.
 It was Servan's proposal to bring armed volunteers from the provinces.
-He was arrested during the Terror, but released in February 1795.
-In 1796 24 or 39 craftsmen and small businessmen were accused; though only three were condemned.
-The vinegar maker Damiens was sentenced to twenty years of imprisonment.
+He was arrested during the Reign of Terror but was released in February 1795.
+In 1796, 24 or 39 craftsmen and small businessmen were accused; although only three were condemned.

 Martyrs

-One hundred and fifteen churchmen killed in the Carmes Prison were beatified by Pope Pius XI on 17 October 1926.
-Among the martyrs were Pierre-Louis de la Rochefoucauld, bishop of Saintes; Jean-Marie du Lau d’Alleman, archbishop of Arles; François-Joseph de la Rochefoucauld, bishop of Beauvais; and Ambroise Chevreux, the last superior-general of the monastic Congregation of Saint Maur.
+One hundred fifteen clergy killed in the Carmes Prison were beatified by Pope Pius XI on 17 October 1926.
+Among the martyrs were Pierre-Louis de la Rochefoucauld, bishop of Saintes; Jean-Marie du Lau d'Alleman, archbishop of Arles; François-Joseph de la Rochefoucauld, bishop of Beauvais; and Ambroise Chevreux, the last superior-general of the monastic Congregation of Saint Maur.